Skip to content

 • ERROR: To test WSO2 Identity Server's behavior when your service encounters server-side errors.

-7. After your service responds, carefully check how WSO2 Identity Server handles that response.
+7. After your service responds, check how WSO2 Identity Server handles that response.
 Verify that:

 • The authentication flow proceeds as expected based on the response.